Nikki Coseteng

-Anna Dominique "Nikki" Marquez-Lim Coseteng (born December 18, 1952) is a Filipina politician who served as a senator from 1992 to 2001, and as representative of Quezon City's 3rd district from 1987 to 1992.
+Anna Dominique "Nikki" Marquez-Lim Coseteng (born December 18, 1952) is a Filipina actress and politician who served as a senator from 1992 to 2001, and as representative of Quezon City's 3rd district from 1987 to 1992.

 Early life

 Coseteng was born on December 18, 1952, the daughter of Emerson T. Coseteng and Alicia Guanco Marquez-Lim.
-For her early schooling, she went to St. Paul's College, Maryknoll College and St. Maur's Convent in England.
-She attended the Notre Dame College of California and the University of the Philippines Diliman at the tertiary level.
+Her mother was a cousin of John Gokongwei.
+Her grandfather, Eduardo Coseteng (許友超), was also the first mayor of Xiamen.
+For her early schooling, she went to St. Paul College Quezon City, Maryknoll College and St. Maur's Convent in Weybridge, Surrey in England, and after that went to St. Theresa's College in Baguio.
+She attended the College of Notre Dame in Belmont, California, and Palo Alto Senior High School in California, USA and the University of the Philippines Diliman at the tertiary level.

 At the age of 18, she was appointed Assistant to the President of the Mariwasa Group of Companies.
 From 1970 to 1981, she was curator and proprietress of her own art gallery, Galerie Dominique.
 In 1982, she became team manager of the Mariwasa basketball team of the Philippine Basketball Association.
 The following year, she took ownership of the franchise and renamed it Galerie Dominique.
 She served in the PBA as vice-president and treasurer during the same year.

+Filmography

 Politics

 She became a street parliamentarian and human rights activist during the latter part of the Marcos years.
 After the EDSA Revolution, she became radio commentator of Radyo ng Bayan and later host of Womanwatch on PTV television and radio.
 In 1991, she published Sinaunang Habi – Philippine Ancestral Weave.

 She was elected member of the House of Representatives for the 3rd District of Quezon City in 1987.

 In 1992, she was elected senator and became Chairperson of the Committee on Women and Family Relations and the Committee on Cultural Communities.
 She was also Vice-Chairperson of the Committees on Cooperatives, on Public Works, and on Trade on Commerce.
 In 1995, she was re-elected senator and served until 2001.
 She became the Chairperson of the Committee on Labor, Employment and Human Resource Development, and the Committee on Civil Service and Government Reorganization.
 She also became vice-chairperson of various Senate Committees.

 She was among the eleven senators who voted against examining the second envelope of evidence against President Joseph Estrada's impeachment trial in January 2001, leading directly to the Second EDSA Revolution.

 She ran in 2007 under the Genuine Opposition coalition but was unsuccessful, placing 22nd.